survos/survos-documentation-orig/modules/survey-types/app_self_report.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _turk_participants_type:
+..  _app_self_report_type:

-Turk Participant Surveys
+App Self Report Surveys
 =======================================
+Self-Initiated or Geo-triggered on Survos Observe

 Basic Workflow
 -------------------------
-* Configure a Turk Participant Survey
+* Configure a App Self Report Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate